cleibold/CA3phaseprecession/README.md

 1. System requirements

--All software dependencies and operating systems (including version numbers) The code was developed and run on a Linux Anaconda3 environment.
+-All software dependencies and operating systems:

+The code was developed and run on a Linux Anaconda3 environment.
 Software dependencies (including version numbers) are summarized in the conda CA3pp.yml file

 -Versions the software has been tested on

 The software has only been tested on Linux using the libary versions in the CA3pp.yml file

--Any required non-standard hardware
+-Any required non-standard hardware: None
-None

 2. Installation guide